-We are proud to share the “People 2 Parks” Plan (P2P) – our countywide bike and pedestrian plan.
+We are proud to share the “People 2 Parks” Plan, our countywide bike and pedestrian plan.
 If implemented, the proposed projects would provide the following:

 - A minimum of two “spine” greenways — one north-south, one east-west — to which future trail projects can be connected

-- A network of trails among existing infrastructure, while providing a “road map” for future bike and pedestrian improvement projects
+- A network of trails among existing infrastructure providing a “road map” for future bike and pedestrian improvement projects

 The countywide trails plan has been a collaborative effort between CCPRC, Charleston County, Charleston Moves, and the various local, state, and regional stakeholders listed below.
 The public input portion of the plan received over 3,000 responses, with the vast majority of respondents in favor of bicycle and pedestrian infrastructure improvements.
 Alta Planning, CCPRC’s consultants on the project, integrated objective-design considerations such as existing right of way, proximity to green space and schools, etc., per Charleston County’s standard design criteria, with extensive public feedback to prioritize the planned routes.
-A Steering Committee comprised of the City of Charleston, the City of North Charleston, Mount Pleasant, Charleston County, SCDOT, BCD COG, and Charleston Moves determined that the two spines – one running east-west and one running north-south – would be critical for stitching together communities throughout our region.
+A steering committee comprised of the City of Charleston, the City of North Charleston, Mount Pleasant, Charleston County, SCDOT, BCD COG, and Charleston Moves determined that the two spines would be critical for stitching together communities throughout our region.

 Coordinating Partners & Steering Committee